 - Obsolescence arises (according to ISO 15686-1:2011) when a facility no longer can be adapted to satisfy changing requirements.
-Obsolescence tends to result from unexpected changes, often unrelated to the construction, and includes: - (i) Functional obsolescence: the function is no longer required. - (ii) Technological obsolescence: new alternatives can offer better performance, change the pattern of use. - (iii) Economic obsolescence: Fully functional but less efficient, more expensive than alternatives.
-This also includes replacement due to changing fashion or taste.
+Obsolescence tends to result from unexpected changes, often unrelated to the construction, and includes: - (i) Functional obsolescence: function no longer required. - (ii) Technological obsolescence: new alternatives can offer better performance, change the pattern of use. - (iii) Economic obsolescence: Fully functional but less efficient, more expensive than alternatives.
+This includes also replacement due to changing fashion or taste.